-Application deadlines for Molecular and Cellular Medicine Board funding are usually around January, May and September, although sometimes dates can change, so check the Funding finder for details.
+Application deadlines for Molecular and Cellular Medicine Board funding are usually around January, May and September, although sometimes dates can change, so check the funding finder for details.

 You can submit to any of the available deadlines in the year.
 We do not expect you to submit more than two applications at the same time and encourage you to focus on application quality, not the number you can submit.
-Read our guidance for applicants for details of our resubmission process.
+For details of our resubmission process, read our guidance for applicants (MRC website).